"The glacier knocks in the cupboard, The desert sighs in the bed, And the crack in the teacup opens A lane to the land of the dead."

 ...

 It's late October, and I'm somewhere else, more alone than I've ever been.
 If there is a sun anywhere in the overcast sky, I can't see it.
 Twilight birds flit through leafless branches.
-I wonder now if there is any world out there where I might exist at all.
+I wonder now if there is any world out there where I might be allowed to exist.

 Sunday, July 16, 2023